AMReX-Astro/Castro/paper/paper.md

 the early development.
 The large number of application codes using AMReX means that Castro continually gains optimizations for new architectures.
 As Castro evolved, we adopted a fully open development model (as does the Enzo [@enzo] code, for example).
-We pride ourselfs in making all of the science problems available Castro git repository as we are developing them--no separate repo is used for our science work.
+We pride ourselves in making all of the science problems available Castro git repository as we are developing them--no separate repo is used for our science work.
 Other simulation codes, like Flash [@flash], work with a general equation of state and reaction network, but Castro is unique in focusing on spectral deferred correction techniques for coupling the hydro and reactions.
-Finally, while some astrophysics codes has forks that support GPUs (like K-Athena [@kathena]), Castro's current design targets both CPUs and GPUs for all solvers in a performance portable fashion.
+Finally, while some astrophysics codes have forks that support GPUs (like K-Athena [@kathena]), Castro's current design targets both CPUs and GPUs for all solvers in a performance portable fashion.